 A strong jaw and proportional chin are highly desired facial features among men and women.
 Chin and jaw implants can enhance the appearance of the lower part of the face, creating a strong, youthful profile.

-Dr. Marotta is a dual board-certified facial plastic surgeon.
+Dr. Marotta is a dual board-certified facial plastic surgeon on Long Island.
 He is committed to delivering the best experience possible to his clients.
 Schedule a consultation today to see how Dr. Marotta and his team can help you decide if facial implants are right for you.